-To be considered for inclusion in the proxy materials for the 2022 annual meeting of the Company's stockholders, your proposal must be submitted in writing by December 10, 2021, to the Company's Corporate Secretary at Coherus BioSciences, Inc., 333 Twin Dolphin Drive, Suite 600, Redwood City, California 94065.
-However, if the meeting is not held between April 21, 2022 and June 20, 2022 then the deadline will be a reasonable time before we begin to print and mail our proxy materials for that meeting.
+To be considered for inclusion in the proxy materials for the 2023 annual meeting of the Company's stockholders, your proposal must be submitted in writing by December 8, 2022, to the Company's Corporate Secretary at Coherus BioSciences, Inc., 333 Twin Dolphin Drive, Suite 600, Redwood City, California 94065.
+However, if the meeting is not held between April 17, 2023 and June 16, 2023 then the deadline will be a reasonable time before we begin to print and mail our proxy materials for that meeting.

-If you wish to submit a proposal before the stockholders or nominate a director at the 2022 annual meeting of the Company's stockholders, but you are not requesting that your proposal or nomination be included in the proxy materials for that meeting, then you must follow the procedures set forth in our bylaws and, among other things, notify the Company's Corporate Secretary in writing between January 21, 2022 and February 20, 2022.
-However, if the date of the 2022 annual meeting of the Company's stockholders is more than 30 days before or more than 60 days after May 21, 2022, then you must give notice not later than the 90th day prior to that meeting or, if later, the 10th day following the day on which public disclosure of that annual meeting date is first made.
+If you wish to submit a proposal before the stockholders or nominate a director at the 2023 annual meeting of the Company's stockholders, but you are not requesting that your proposal or nomination be included in the proxy materials for that meeting, then you must follow the procedures set forth in our bylaws and, among other things, notify the Company's Corporate Secretary in writing between January 17, 2023 and February 16, 2023.
+However, if the date of the 2023 annual meeting of the Company's stockholders is more than 30 days before or more than 60 days after May 17, 2023, then you must give notice not later than the 90th day prior to that meeting or, if later, the 10th day following the day on which public disclosure of that annual meeting date is first made.
 You are also advised to review our bylaws, which contain additional requirements regarding advance notice of stockholder proposals and director nominations.
+In addition to satisfying the requirements under our bylaws, to comply with the universal proxy rules under the Securities Exchange Act of 1934, as amended, or the Exchange Act, shareowners who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act, no later than March 18, 2023.